Roddenberry Archive: Announcement and first project

-In August 2021, around the 100th birthday of Star Trek creator Gene Roddenberry who died in 1991, the Roddenberry Estate and computer graphics company OTOY announced a "multi-decade collaboration" called the Roddenberry Archive.
-OTOY founder and CEO Jules Urbach was a childhood friend of Gene's son Rod, and OTOY worked on the Roddenberry Vault Blu-ray that was released for the 50th anniversary of the first Star Trek series, Star Trek: The Original Series (1966–1969).
-The Roddenberry Archive was being curated by longtime Star Trek production artists Mike and Denise Okuda, Daren Dochterman, and Doug Drexler.
+The Roddenberry Estate and computer graphics company OTOY announced a partnership called the Roddenberry Archive in August 2021, around the 100th birthday of Star Trek creator Gene Roddenberry, who died in 1991.
+OTOY founder and CEO Jules Urbach, a childhood friend of Gene Roddenberry's son Rod Roddenberry, worked on the Roddenberry Vault Blu-ray that was released for the 50th anniversary of the first Star Trek series, Star Trek: The Original Series (1966–1969).
+The archive was being curated by longtime Star Trek production artists Mike and Denise Okuda, Daren Dochterman, and Doug Drexler.
 Key documents, images, blueprints, and models from Gene's career were captured digitally using OTOY's LightStage scanning software and stored on the company's RNDR blockchain computing network.
 OTOY previously announced archives for the art of Mike "Beeple" Winkelmann, an OTOY board member, and illustrator Alex Ross; Winkelmann joined the Roddenberry Archive as a creative consultant and Ross provided new art for it.

 In addition to recording behind-the-scenes materials, the archive team wanted to capture completed visuals from the franchise.
-Urbach said they thought a full internal digital recreation of the starship USS Enterprise would be an "ambitious but doable" first project, and chose to base this on the ship's appearance in the film Star Trek: The Motion Picture (1979) because that version, the refit NCC-1701, had the most available data to allow a "complete [recreation] down to every hallway and nook and cranny".
+Urbach said they thought a full internal digital recreation of the starship USS Enterprise would be an ambitious but realistic first project.
+They chose to base it on the ship's appearance in Star Trek: The Motion Picture (1979), as that refit version of the NCC-1701 had the most available data.
 The team worked with holographic display company LightField Lab on the recreation, which was described as a "fully immersive holographic installation experience".
-It includes all rooms seen in the film as well as others based on reference designs, blueprints, and research from throughout the archive team's careers.
-The digital model was featured during Apple's October 2021 keynote event.
+It includes all rooms seen in the film as well as others based on reference designs, blueprints, and other research.
+The 100 GB digital model was featured during Apple's October 2021 keynote event, demonstrating the capacity of the Apple M1 Pro chip to hold that amount of data.

 While working on the Enterprise recreation, the archive team decided to expand the scope of the Roddenberry Archive.
 Urbach said they wanted it to be a full "history of Star Trek, not just the assets, not just the props, but the stories—the timeline in visual form—to the best of our abilities."
 They made a goal to eventually recreate every version of the Enterprise.